Exploring the Complexity of Deep Neural Networks through Functional Equivalence: Conclusion

 \section{Conclusion}

-In this work, we quantitatively characterized the redundancy in the parameterization of feedforward neural networks and derived a tighter complexity upper bound in terms of the covering number for these networks based on functional equivalence.
-Our improved covering number bound is explicit and holds for neural networks with bias vectors and general activation functions.
+In this work, we quantitatively characterized the redundancy in the parameterization of deep neural networks based on functional equivalence, and derived a tighter complexity upper bound of the covering number, which is explicit and holds for networks with bias vectors and general activations.
 We also explored functional equivalence in convolutional, residual and attention-based networks.
-We discussed the implications of our findings for understanding generalization and optimization.
-Specifically, we found that using the same strategy of random initialization for weights and biases can reduce the theoretical complexity of optimizations in deep learning.
-We also observe that increasing the width of neural networks leads to the effective parameter space's volume tending towards zero, and as a result, the optimization problem seems to become easier.
+We discussed the implications for understanding generalization and optimization.
+Specifically, we found that permutation equivalence can indicate a reduced theoretical complexity of both estimation and optimizations in deep learning.

 A limitation of our work is that we only considered permutation invariance, neglecting sign flip and scaling invariance, which may be relevant for specific activations.
 Furthermore, functional equivalence in practice may be limited to a finite sample, potentially resulting in reduced complexity.
 Future research could explore the effects of sign flip and scaling invariance and investigate advanced optimization algorithms or designs for deep learning.
+We also acknowledge that the importance of deriving the lower bound of the covering numbers.
 We intend to pursue these areas of study to enhance our understanding in the future.

 { }